C. B. J. Snyder

-Charles B. J. Snyder (November 4, 1860 – November 14, 1945) was an American architect, architectural engineer, and mechanical engineer in the field of urban school building design and construction.
+Charles B. J. Snyder (November 4, 1860 – November 11, 1945) was an American architect, architectural engineer, and mechanical engineer in the field of urban school building design and construction.
 He is widely recognized for his leadership, innovation, and transformation of school building construction process, design, and quality during his tenure as Superintendent of School Buildings for the New York City Board of Education between 1891 and 1923.

 Early life and education

 Snyder was born November 4, 1860, in Stillwater, New York.
 He was the middle of three children born to George I. Snyder (1834–?), a harness maker, and Charity Ann Snyder (1834–1919).
-His two siblings, both sisters, were Ella G. Snyder (1857–1876) and Katy Snyder (born approx 1865).
+His two siblings, both sisters, were Ella G. Snyder (1857–1876) and Katy Snyder (born around 1865).

 Snyder was a member of the Kane Lodge No. 454, Free and Accepted Masons (New York City); the Jerusalem Chapter, No. 8, Royal Arch Masons (New York City); Order of Harugari, Martha Lodge No. 1,830 of Union Hill, New Jersey; and the Royal Arcanum Huguenot Council, No. 397 (New Rochelle).

 He completed public schooling in Stillwater, New York.
 In 1879, he arrived in New York City, and worked four years with builders in preparation for his profession.
 In 1883, he began the practice of architecture.

 Snyder earned two credentials from Cooper Union technical schools: Cooper Union Free Night School of Science, Class C — Third-Year: May 28, 1881 — Certificate, Practical Geometry (name of record: "Charles Snyder"); and Cooper Union School of Art, May 28, 1884 — Certificate, Elementary Architectural Drawing (name of record: "Chas.
 B.J.
 Snyder").